god-of-errors/RpgCombatSystemBlog/index.md

 }
 ```

-Moreover, the template allows for the creation of game-specific skills, as demonstrated in the following example of a Chained Echoes Buff/Debuff skill:
+Moreover, the template allows for the creation of game-specific skills, for example, Chained Echoes contains a game specific thign with it's overdrive mechanic.
+This updates everytime a skill is used and depending on what stage it's on, the MP consume more or else magic point (in that game it's called TP tho).
+This is demonstrated in the following example of a Chained Echoes Buff/Debuff skill:

 ```c++
 void bee::rpg::CEBuffOrDebuffSkill::Use(const std::shared_ptr<BaseUnit>& user, const std::shared_ptr<BaseUnit>& target)